 What’s even great about this tip is that both the movies and snacks are unlimited.
 By the way, you can always spend your movie marathon indoors but it’s going to be an entirely different experience than what we’re going for.

 Learn Something New

 Finally, we believe that the best staycation ideas are those where you learn something new.
-For instance, when during our backyard camping when we learn how to tie knots and other cool survival skills.
+For instance, when during our backyard camping when we learn how to tie knots and other cool survival and bushcraft skills.
 But these new skills doesn’t have to be limited to outdoor ones.
 Pick a new hobby or skill that most of you in the family are dying to try.
 Or you can pick a few ones and schedule an alternative learning day.

 Watch a Live Performance